eugenetedkim/youTubeSummarizer/README.md

 1. Ensure all prerequisites are installed correctly.
 2. Make sure you've activated the virtual environment before running the backend.
 3. Check that your OpenAI API key is correctly set in the `.env` file.
+4. Verify that your OpenAI account has billing set up and sufficient credits.

 For any other issues, please open an issue on this GitHub repository.